onShowcase/EducationPolicies/socialmedia.md

 * Recommended Use: To share videos that promote your school and learning environment, such as: christmas videos, plays and shows, special assemblies.

 ## Misuse and Complaints
-If you feel that this policy is not being followed in some way, please let us know by contacting __the school office__.
+If you feel that this policy is not being followed in some way, please let us know by contacting __Add Here__.